altera-fpga/altera-ros2/README.md

 Before continuing ensure [Docker is installed](https://docs.docker.com/engine/install/) on your device.

-Build the Docker image from the root of this repository with the following command:
+Build the Docker image from the root of this repository with the following command (remove `buildx` from the command if not available):

     docker buildx build -f .docker/Dockerfile -t altera-ros2 .